leangjia/blender_docs/manual/render/cycles/render_settings/hair.rst

          Excludes strands emitted from the mesh backfacing the camera.

    Ribbons
-      Are flat planes following the strand direction facing the camera.
+      These are flat planes following the strand direction facing the camera.

 Primitive
    Triangles